Embracing Hearing Differences in the Classroom

 Hearing awareness education supports inclusion, empathy, and self-advocacy.
 When students understand hearing differences, they are more likely to develop respectful communication habits and supportive peer relationships.

 For Deaf and Hard of Hearing students, structured hearing awareness lessons can reduce stigma and increase confidence in explaining their own needs.
+Early education builds inclusive mindsets that extend beyond the classroom and into the world.

 Key Concepts Students Can Learn